CamillaTH/portfolio-5/README.md

 * JS format: Fixed formating of Js code using https://beautifier.io

-### Bugs
+### Known Bugs

 Bugs that are confimred and not fixed:

-* remeoving products
-* submitting an order, stripe recives payment but order confirmation is not rendered
-* favioicon now showing when deployed to Heroku (known problem)
-* custom 404 page does not render, have done accrodring to the pattern need to be investigated more..
+* custom 404 page does not render it instead throws 500 page and that page is custom.

 ### Overal thoughts